Last updated on December 12th, 2021 at 03:38 pm

 - There is absolutely no dry land on the trail, so you’ll be picnicking in your boat if you bring food.
 (We did and loved drifting in the sawgrass, absorbing the stillness.)

-- Print out a copy of the trail brochure; it offers some interesting observations that will enhance your paddle.
+- Print out a copy of the trail brochure; or pick up a copy at the visitor center.
+It offers a trail map and some interesting observations that will enhance your paddle.

 Paddling Nine Mile Pond if you don’t have a kayak or canoe